Epigrammata XLI – L

 Legeque perversa gravis est de matre noverca.1

-The mind of a stepmother to her wards often becomes the mother’s mind,
+The mother’s mind often becomes the mind of a stepmother to her wards,

 50.